Last updated Feb 11, 2026.

 Real-World Examples of Goal-Based Agents

 Goal-based agents are already part of your daily life.
-Here are specific examples that show their practical impact.
+Here are specific examples that show their practical impact, backed by real performance data.

 Goal: Navigate safely from point A to point B